Evaluation of Cytomegalovirus Seroprevalence in Pregnant Women: A Multicenter Study

 9. Kayseri State Hospital, Clinic of Infectious Diseases and Clinical Microbiology, Kayseri, Türkiye

-10. İstanbul Haydarpaşa Numune Health Application and Research Hospital, Clinic of Infectious Diseases and Clinical Microbiology, İstanbul, Türkiye
+10. İstanbul Haydarpaşa Numune Health Application and Research Hospital, Clinic of Obstetrics and Gynecology, İstanbul, Türkiye

 11. Çanakkale Onsekiz Mart University Hospital, Department of Infectious Diseases and Clinical Microbiology, Çanakkale, Türkiye

-12. Hisar Hospital Intercontinental, Clinic of Infectious Diseases and Clinical Microbiology, İstanbul, Çanakkale, Türkiye
+12. Hisar Hospital Intercontinental, Clinic of Infectious Diseases and Clinical Microbiology, İstanbul, Türkiye

 13. Karadeniz Teknik University Faculty of Medicine, Department Infectious Disease and Clinical Microbiology, Trabzon, Türkiye